Welcome to Nepal

 Activities

-Popular treks from Kathmandu include the Everest Base Camp, Manaslu, Ganesh Himal Ruby Valley, Helambu, and Langtang treks.
+Popular treks from Kathmandu include the Everest Base Camp, Manaslu, Ganesh Himal, Ruby Valley Trek, Helambu, and Langtang treks.
 From Pokhara, the most popular are the Annapurna Circuit and the Jomsom Trek.
 Less-traveled alternatives require more planning but include the Kanchenjunga Base Camp trek, the Dolpo region, Mustang, and Rara Lake.

 Remember to minimize your impact on the environment by avoiding the use of non-biodegradable items, disposing of your garbage responsibly, staying at lodges that use kerosene instead of firewood, and not using toilet paper.